ruthathomas/startup/README.md

     - [x] logout
     - [x] restricted endpoint - games can't be accessed unless a user is authenticated

-**Note: I removed the mock websocket functionality for this deliverable because it was messing things up; I will just implement actual websocket functionality when I do the websocket deliverable.**
+**Note: I removed the mock websocket functionality for this deliverable because it was messing things up; I will just implement actual websocket functionality when I do the websocket deliverable.
+Also, the login takes a couple of seconds to load...sorry about that.**

 ## 🚀 DB deliverable